 The report compares the conversion rate of the variant and original content (Figure 10.1).

-Access the split test report from either the page you are split testing, or or from the split test overview.
+Access the split test report from either the page you are split testing, or from the split test overview.

 Let’s break the report down: